Benedicht/UnityAndroidHangRepro/README.md

 None.
 A few combination of the player settings can delay or reduce the chance of the issue, could find any combination that would ultimately solve it.
+While other threads are suspended in the `GC_suspend_handler`, turning on/off incremental GC has no meaningfull effect on it.
 Could reprouduce it on all LTS versions of Unity and with different Android devices.
 However it seems it's reproducable only on Android.

 ## Forewords